Field Methods Courses in London, Ontario

 Anthropology 3324A/B – Archaeological Field School – Site Management and Service

 This field school, held at the ca. 1500 AD Lawson Village site on the grounds of the Museum of Ontario Archaeology in London, is a field-intensive program teaching students how to preserve and care for a significant archaeological site through non-invasive and minimally-intrusive field methodologies.
 The focus is on methods and management strategies that serve to care for the heritage value of this Indigenous archaeological heritage.
 Students are also introduced to the concept of fieldwork as service, working with First Nation community members, the public and museum staff, and will learn how to effectively communicate archaeological practice and heritage to people beyond archaeology.
-This course is offered in an intensive three-week format.
-This summer it will be offered from May 15 – June 2, 2017.
+This course is an intensive three-week format.

 Prerequisites: Registration in third or fourth year in any program.